 - i.
-Absence:A student found absent for one hour in the forenoon or afternoon session is deprived of the attendance for the entire session as far as eligibility for final exam is concerned. - ii.
-The hour related calculation in a course is meant for awarding marks for the course concerned, where applicable. - iii.
-Late entry: A student is supposed to be in time for the class.
-Late arrival related treatment is left to the discretion of the individual teacher.
-However, as a norm, a late arriving student may be permitted to the class, if it is not inconvenient or distraction to the class as such; though attendance MAY NOT BE GIVEN.
-Late arrival beyond 5 minutes is treated as ABSENCE; though the teacher may consider permitting the student to sit in the class. - iv.
+Absence: A student found absent for one hour in the forenoon or afternoon session is deprived of the attendance for the entire session as far as eligibility for final exam is concerned. - ii.
 Leave: A student has to formally report his/her absence with reasons either in advance, or immediately after the absence for obtaining an approved leave.
-This applies to all sorts of leave - medical, on duty or other. - v.
-The student is supposed to report in prescribedformat on the very next day of the absence; however, up to a week's time is permitted.
-Afterwards, the leave applications will not be considered. - vi.
+This applies to all sorts of leave medical, on duty or similar cases. - iii.
 The student has to retain a copy/section of the approved leave form and produce the same as proof, in case there is any confusion regarding the leave sanctioning.
-In the absence of such proof, the claims will not be entertained. - vii.
-Duty Leave: A student representing the college in sports, arts, social service or academic matters, has to get sanction from the class teacher concerned and submit the leave application form duly endorsed by the class teacher and Head of the department, and submit it to the Vice Principal.
+In the absence of such proof, the claims will not be entertained. - iv.Duty Leave: A student representing the college in sports, arts, social service or academic matters, has to get sanction from the class teacher concerned and submit the leave application form duly endorsed by the class teacher and the Head of the Department, and submit it to the Vice Principal.
 The same will be forwarded by the Vice Principal for attendance entry.
-SPORTS: The approval of the Department of Physical Education and the class teacher is required.
+The approval of the Department of Physical Education and the class teacher is required for granting attendance related to sports.
 The time limit for submission mentioned above is applicable in the case of duty leave as well.

-- viii.
-Condonation: A student may have the privilege of condonation of attendance shortage (up to a maximum of 10 days) on the basis of genuineness of the grounds of absence (medical reasons or college duty), duly recommended by the department.
+2.4.5 Condonation: A student may have the privilege of condonation of attendance shortage (up to a maximum of ten days) on the basis of genuineness of the grounds of absence (medical reasons or college duty), duly recommended by the department.
 This is not a matter of right.
 It is a matter of privilege based on Principal's discretion and the good conduct of the student on the campus.
-A student of PG programme may have only one such opportunity. - ix.
-Re-admission: A student whose attendance is inadequate will have to discontinue the studies.
-Such students, whose conduct is good, may be re-admitted with the approval of governing council, on the basis of recommendation from the department, and assurance from the student and the guardian regarding good conduct and compliance in academic and discipline matters.
+A student of PG programme may have only one such opportunity.

+2.4.6 Re-admission: A student whose attendance is inadequate will have to discontinue the studies.
+Such students, whose conduct is good, may be re-admitted with the approval of Governing Body, on the basis of recommendation from the department, and assurance from the student and the guardian regarding good conduct and compliance in academic and discipline matters.
 For this the prescribed re-admission fee has to be paid.